 The item can even brew bold coffee—an option which some of the larger Keurigs don’t possess.
 The bold setting generally means "using more coffee grounds or less water," says Patrick Cotter of Seattle Coffee Gear.
 "It depends on the machine," he adds.
 "Some might use less water, some might brew at a different temperature, and some might pump at a lower pressure to increase extraction time."

 Compatibility: K-Cups | Frothing: No | Water Reservoir: 12 ounces (refill every use) | Dimensions: 11.3 x 4.5 x 12.1 inches | Warranty: One-year limited

 Prone to squeaking

 This coffee maker is the ultimate travel companion.
-Weighing about 1 pound and measuring less than 10 inches long, the STARESSO Portable Espresso Maker is the perfect way to get your caffeine fix on the go.
+Weighing about 1 pound and measuring less than 10 inches long, the Staresso Portable Espresso Maker is an efficient way to get your caffeine on the go.
 Camping trips, beach days, business trips.
 The item is easy to store in bags and suitcases, and it can be used with either ground coffee or Nespresso capsules.

 One small hitch is that you’ll need access to hot water.
 However, many customers pour the coffee over ice for a delicious cold brew.
 Online reviews are glowing, with praise ranging from its ease of use to the shockingly rich crema this little brewer produces.